AshishAgnihotri96/Shine.com/README.md

 - Landing page, carousel is designed & functioned by Asish Agnihotri.

-- The search navbar, footer is designed & functioned by Ayush kumar.
+- search navbar, footer is designed & functioned by Ayush kumar.

 - Job page and filter data is designed & functioned by Ayush kumar.

-- The sign up, signin is designed and functioned by swati bersurda.
+- Register, Login page is designed and functioned by swati bersurda.

 - course page designed & functioned by Saurabh Kumar Singh.